EnterpriseDB/repmgr/README.rst

   Configuration options:
-    -D, --data-dir=DIR         local directory where the files will be copied to -f, --config_file=PATH     path to the configuration file -R, --remote-user=USERNAME database server username for rsync -w, --wal-keep-segments=VALUE  minimum value for the GUC wal_keep_segments (default: 5000) -I, --ignore-rsync-warning ignore rsync partial transfer warning
+    -D, --data-dir=DIR         local directory where the files will be copied to -f, --config-file=PATH     path to the configuration file -R, --remote-user=USERNAME database server username for rsync -w, --wal-keep-segments=VALUE  minimum value for the GUC wal_keep_segments (default: 5000) -I, --ignore-rsync-warning ignore rsync partial transfer warning